joeybaker/jace/README.md

 JSON Ampersand Configuration by Environment State.
 Node project configuration.
 (Also, it sounds like brace, which is used to support a whole project)

 Jace is a configuration library for a node project that recognizes several levels of overrides.
+[ALCE](https://github.com/walmartlabs/ALCE) is used for JSON parsing so your JSON can have comments.

 The order of preference, higher numbers override lower numbers.